Massachusetts

 What is the Update?

-Update (11/21/22): The DFML (Department of Family and Medical Leave) released the MA PFML employee notice for 2023 that must be provided to current employees and new hires, as well as the new 2023 PFML poster, which must be displayed within your MA workplace.
+Update (11/04/25, effective 12/02/25): The DFML has released the MA PFML employee workplace poster for 2026 which must be displayed within your MA workplace.
+Additionally, there is a separate notice that must be provided to current employees and new hires, no later than 12/02/25.
 Please see the “Notice Requirements” section below for more information.

 Handbook/Policy Updates